WanatabeShin/Facebook_Reminder/README.md

 # Facebook Reminder

-An android app that send facebook notifications for user.

-Users can connect and link their facebook account to the app.

-The app will monitor the facebook notification and alert the user when a new notification is received
+Facebook_Reminder is an android app designed to alert users of their Facebook notifications.
+By linking their facebook account to this app, users can benefit from a quite simple interface where they can monitor their facebook activites instantly.